 Named for a group of eleven narrow lakes that run north to south, this part of upstate New York is ideal for an East Coast bachelorette excursion.
 "This region is great for anyone that loves riesling, but they also produce chardonnay, pinot noir, and cabernet franc," says Manas.
-There are a few different wine trails to follow—and also plenty of food and beer-focused routes to explore—but specific standouts for Manas include Fox Run Vineyards and Hermann J. Wiemer vineyard near Seneca Lake and Dr. Konstantin Frank vineyard by Keuka Lake.
+There are a few different wine trails to follow—and also plenty of food and beer-focused routes to explore—but specific standouts for Manas include Fox Run Vineyards and Hermann J. Wiemer vineyard near Seneca Lake, and Dr. Konstantin Frank vineyard by Keuka Lake.

 Lodging options in the area have also recently gotten an upgrade.
 Opened in 2020, the waterside Lake House Canandaigua boasts roomy, stylishly spare accommodations (the spaces seriously feel like they stepped out of a Restoration Hardware catalog), while the on-site spa includes private barrel saunas and a full menu of top-notch treatments.
-Speaking of spas: The nearby Inns of Aurora unveiled their masterpiece of a relaxation sanctuary in 2021.
+Speaking of spas, the nearby Inns of Aurora unveiled their masterpiece of a relaxation sanctuary in 2021.
 Big enough to be dubbed a "spa campus," the 15,000-square-foot farmhouse-inspired center features six indoor and outdoor hydrotherapy pools and, come summer, takes its Ayurveda-inspired massages outdoors to lush lavender fields.

 Napa and Sonoma, California

 The most well-known wine regions of California—and arguably the U.S., for that matter—are Napa and Sonoma.
-Situated roughly an hour north of San Francisco, Sonoma is perhaps a little more low-key than its close-by counterpart, but both offer a variety of options for groups that are prepared to ball out a bit in the budget department.
-In Sonoma, Manas’s fave drinking destinations include Jesse Katz’s Bordeaux-focused Aperture and the newer Coursey Graves.
+Situated roughly an hour north of San Francisco, Sonoma is perhaps a little more low-key than its close-by counterpart, but both offer a variety of options for groups that are prepared to ball out in the budget department.
+In Sonoma, Manas’s favorite drinking destinations include Jesse Katz’s Bordeaux-focused Aperture and the newer Coursey Graves.
 In Napa, she recommends AXR for big, bold reds and, if money is no issue, Quintessa.
 "They have two special tasting rooms high up on a hill overlooking their lake that are perfect for groups," she explains.

-Speaking of splurges: Come dinner, you can dine at Michelin-star restaurants The French Laundry and Single Thread, while unique activity options include antiquing in Healdsburg and hanging with giraffes in Sonoma’s Safari West.
+Speaking of splurges, come dinner, you can dine at Michelin-star restaurants The French Laundry and Single Thread, while unique activity options include antiquing in Healdsburg and hanging with giraffes in Sonoma’s Safari West.
 Luxe-leaning hotel options run aplenty, with notable choices including the Montage Healdsburg, The Farmhouse Inn, and the adults-only Auberge du Soleil.

 Willamette Valley, Oregon